 A chelated mineral is one that is attached to one or more amino acids.
 Since our bodies absorb amino acids quite easily, chelated forms of minerals are absorbed more effectively and efficiently.

-In this case, magnesium is bonded with the amino acid glycine.
+In the case of magnesium glycinate for example, magnesium is bonded with the amino acid glycine.
 This chelation process also makes the mineral gentler on our stomachs because they don’t require much stomach acid to break down.

 Keep in mind that chelated minerals can be more expensive than non-chelated forms.
 And that non-chelated minerals aren’t necessarily “bad” however, they will not likely be as effectively absorbed or “bioavailable” as chelated forms.